 You’re in one of the few places on earth where khaki safari gear is de rigueur, so embrace your inner Indiana Jones or Lara Croft.

-Creative young chefs Sebastian and Paula serve up two Ecuadorian-accented, organic-as-it-gets dinner options in the lodge each evening (Mr & Mrs Smith snacked on sesame-crusted tuna with nori sauce and honey- and mustard-glazed pork, but the menu changes nightly).
-A social atmosphere is encouraged but there are plenty of smaller tables on the veranda if you feel like dining à deux.
+Headed by culinary consultant Ildefonso Burgos, creative young chefs Daysi and Dani serve up a four-course Ecuadorian-accented, organic-as-it-gets dinner in the main lodge each evening (Mr & Mrs Smith snacked on sesame-crusted tuna with nori sauce and honey- and mustard-glazed pork, but the menu changes nightly).
+There are smaller tables on the veranda if you feel like dining à deux.

 There might not be an actual bar, but you can kick back in the convivial lounge – or anywhere else you fancy – with a cold beer, a glass of wine or an island-themed cocktail.
 We liked the tequila-laced Blue-footed Boobie and the Caipirinha Galapagueña, made with local sugar-cane spirit.